top of page

 CACTUS NEEDLES

-Pull them out with tongs or something other than your fingers if possible.
-There is a first-aid kit in the kitchen which should have tweezers for pulling out small needles.
-For very teeny needles, scrape them out with a credit card, or try adhesive tape.
+Pull them out with a fork, comb, tongs or something other than your fingers.
+There is a first-aid kit under the kitchen sink which has tweezers.
+For very teeny needles, scrape them out with a finger nail, credit card, or try adhesive tape.

 BEES and WASPS

 During hot weather bees are attracted to any moisture source, including human perspiration.
-Don‛t swat at bees, as they may become agitated and sting you.
+Don‛t swat at them, as they may become agitated and sting you.
 If you are stung:

 1. Remove the stinger by scraping it out with a fingernail, knife, or credit card.